Last Updated on March 31, 2023 by Matt

 Portability, weight, and dimensions

-Basically, you can forget about carrying this scooter for longer distances.
-Or, maybe you can carry it, but I personally found the weight and the dimensions a bit unmanageable (I’m about 5’11” / 180cm and weighed about 200 lbs / 91 kg at the time, so I’m not exactly a small guy, and I still struggled with carrying the scooter).
+You can forget about carrying this scooter for longer distances.
+Or, maybe you can carry it, but I found the weight and the dimensions a bit unmanageable (I’m about 5’11” / 180cm and weighed about 200 lbs / 91 kg at the time, so I’m not exactly a small guy, and I still struggled with carrying the scooter).

 Weighing in at 95 lbs / 43 kg, the Dualtron Thunder is a pretty heavy scooter, and a lot of people will find it difficult to carry.

 With a length of 50 in / 126 cm, the Thunder is also quite long and will have trouble fitting into the trunks of small cars.
 I couldn’t find a way to fit it in the trunk of my Ford Focus.
-The handlebars are foldable, and that is a plus for portability, but even with that feature, the Thunder cannot be considered a portable scooter.
+The handlebars are foldable, but that is just one plus for portability.

 Weight limit and use by heavy adult